tock/tock/doc/reference/trd-uart.md

 The `Receive` and `ReceiveClient` traits are used to receive data from the UART.
 They support both single-word and buffer reception.
-Buffer-based reception is more efficient, as it allows an MCU to handle only one interrupt for many data words.
-However, buffer-based reception only supports data words of 6, 7, and 8 bits, so clients using 9-bit words need to use word operations.
+Buffer-based reception is more efficient, as it allows an MCU to handle only one interrupt for many characters.
+However, buffer-based reception only supports characters of 6, 7, and 8 bits, so clients using 9-bit words need to use word operations.

-Each byte received is a data word for the UART.
-If the UART is using 8-bit data words, each data word is a byte.
-If the UART is using smaller data words, it MUST zero the high order bits of the data values.
-For example, if the UART is using 6-bit data words and receives `0x1f`, it must store `0x1f` in a byte and not set high order bits.
-If the UART is using 9-bit words and receives `0x1ea`, it stores this in a 32-bit value for `receive_word` as `0x000001ea`.
+Each byte received is a character for the UART.
+If the UART is using 8-bit characters, each character is a byte.
+If the UART is using smaller characters, it MUST zero the high order bits of the data values.
+For example, if the UART is using 6-bit characters and receives `0x1f`, it must store `0x1f` in a byte and not set high order bits.
+If the UART is using 9-bit words and receives `0x1ea`, it stores this in a 32-bit value for `receive_character` as `0x000001ea`.

 `Receive` supports a single outstanding receive request.
-A successful call to `receive_buffer` or `receive_word` causes UART reception to be busy until the callback for the outstanding operation is issued.
+A successful call to `receive_buffer` or `receive_character` causes UART reception to be busy until the callback for the outstanding operation is issued.

-If the UART returns `Ok` to a call to `receive_buffer` or `receive_word`, it MUST return `Err(BUSY)` to subsequent calls to those methods until it issues the callback corresponding to the outstanding operation.
-The first call to `receive_buffer` or `receive_word` from within a receive callback MUST NOT return `Err(BUSY)`: when it makes a callback, a UART must be ready to handle another reception request.
+If the UART returns `Ok` to a call to `receive_buffer` or `receive_character`, it MUST return `Err(BUSY)` to subsequent calls to those methods until it issues the callback corresponding to the outstanding operation.
+The first call to `receive_buffer` or `receive_character` from within a receive callback MUST NOT return `Err(BUSY)`: when it makes a callback, a UART must be ready to handle another reception request.